ibm-cloud-docs/power-iaas/ordering-direct-link.md

     ```
     {: codeblock}

-13. The {{site.data.keyword.powerSys_notm}} case is closed when the Direct Link Connect connection is configured to communicate with your {{site.data.keyword.powerSys_notm}} instance.
+13. The {{site.data.keyword.powerSys_notm}} support case is closed when the Direct Link Connect connection is configured to communicate with your {{site.data.keyword.powerSys_notm}} instance.

    <dl>
    <dt><strong>Direct Link Instance Name</strong><dt>